coronel08/my-notes/notes/docs/css.md

 mr-auto is now me-auto

 ##### Responsive margin and paddings
-CHange margin or padding based on screen size in bootstrap
+Change margin or padding based on screen size in bootstrap
 ```
 mr-lg-5 #margin right on large screens
 pr-lg-5 #padding right on large screens